This article has been updated on 04/07/21 by Nishi Grover.

-It’s an automated test, generally written by a software developer, that isolates a granular component of code and tests it independently.
+A unit test is an automated test, generally written by a software developer, that isolates a granular component of code and tests it independently.

-Properties of Unit Tests
+Properties of unit tests

 - Unit tests are independent.
 They don’t depend on the prior execution of any other unit tests or have any concept of sequential ordering.

-You get used to writing these unit tests, and you get used to structuring your code in such a ways to make it testable.
-Among other things, this means using mock objects at the edges of the application.
 If the application code opens a file or connects to a database, that violates the principles of granularity, isolation, and determinism.
 So you mock those things out and omit them from your unit test suite.